joeldevlearning/volt-sensor-prototype/example-code/quick-guide-to-volttron-agents.md

 - A standard python (2.x) file for packages.
 Indicates that there is module code in this folder.

+> NOTE: Agent packages are placed in the your VOLTTRON_HOME directory.
+This defaults to the home directory of the user you are running under (NOT the folder where volttron is located).

 --------------------
 CONFIGURING AGENTS
 --------------------
 #### How does Volttron become aware of a new agent?
-Agents have to be added to volttron, using the following steps:
+Agents can be added to Volttron from any location.
+To begin, enter the virtualenv, then use the following steps.

 1. Setup each agent in its own folder (see structure above)
 2. enter the virtualenv (```. env/bin/activate```)